ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 # Architecture Guide for {{site.data.keyword.filestorage_full_notm}} with VMware

 Following are the steps to order and configure {{site.data.keyword.filestorage_full}} in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.BluSoftlayer_full}}.
+Using {{site.data.keyword.filestorage_short}} is the Best Practice if you require more than 8 connections to your VMWare host.

 ## {{site.data.keyword.filestorage_short}} Overview